About Bone Sarcoma

 - Hemangioendothelioma of Bone

-The size and location of bone tumors influence what kind of symptoms a person experiences.
-If a tumor is located around joints then swelling and tenderness will cause a lot of pain.
+The size and location of bone tumors influence what kind of symptoms a person experiences when having a form of bone cancer.
+If a tumor is located around joints, then swelling and tenderness will cause a lot of pain.
 A person could be prone to fractures as a result of deterioration caused by bone tumors.
 Additional symptoms can include weight loss, fatigue or anemia.

 While a specific cause for bone tumors to develop is not known, there are some risk factors associated with the disease:

 Diagonsis for Bone Sarcoma

 Accurate diagnosis of bone cancer cannot be formed until extensive medical history, blood tests, and a physical examination by a qualified orthopedic physician like Dr. Allison in Los Angeles.
 This includes X-rays, MRI, and bone scans which aid in a thorough diagnosis.
 Often a primary symptom of bone sarcoma can be elevated levels of alkaline phosphatase since 55% of patients with primary bone cancer present develop this.